dhruv0050/GymBro/Readme.md

 ## 🚀 Features

-- **Personalized Workout Plans**: Access customized workout routines tailored to your fitness goals and experience level
 - **Diet Recommendations**: Get AI-generated meal plans to complement your fitness journey
 - **Macro Tracking**: Monitor your macro intake with our intuitive tracking system
 - **Progress Logging**: Keep track of your workouts and measure your progress over time